-4.4 CCS/EDP/14 RURAL NEEDS ACT (NI) 2016, ANNUAL MONITORING RETURN

-Members are reminded that on 1 June 2017, the Rural Needs Act became operational for district councils and government departments.
+NO ACTION 4.4 CCS/EDP/14 RURAL NEEDS ACT (NI) 2016, ANNUAL MONITORING RETURN Members were reminded that on 1 June 2017, the Rural Needs Act became operational for district councils and government departments.
 The Rural Needs Act places a duty on public authorities and local councils to have due regard to rural needs when developing, adopting, implementing or revising policies, strategies, plans and when designing and delivering public services.
 It also requires public authorities to provide information to Department of Agriculture, Environment and Rural Affairs (DAERA) on how they have fulfilled this duty on an annual basis and to collate this information in their annual report.

-The Rural Needs Annual Monitoring report for 2019 to 2020 is enclosed for Members' information.
+The Rural Needs Annual Monitoring report for 2019 to 2020 was circulated for Members' information.
+Proposed by Alderman Cosgrove Seconded by Councillor Wilson and agreed that the report be noted.